 - Keep your distance away from the animals

-- Do not interfere with livestock and machinery crops
+- Do not interfere with livestock or crop machinery.

 Take your litter home